czbiohub-sf/DeepGenotype/README.md

 &nbsp;
 ## Consensus grouping

-By default, DeepGenotype performs **consensus grouping** to correct sequencing errors before genotyping.
+By default, DeepGenotype performs **read-level consensus grouping** to correct sequencing errors before genotyping.
 Individual reads with minor imperfections (e.g., single-base sequencing errors) that support the same underlying biological sequence are clustered into **consensus groups**.
 A consensus sequence is derived for each group via weighted majority vote, and genotyping is performed on the consensus sequences.

-This produces a second set of **consensus-adjusted genotype frequencies** alongside the standard results, allowing side-by-side comparison.
+This produces a second set of **error-corrected genotype frequencies** alongside the standard results, allowing side-by-side comparison.

 #### How it works